LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 #### Exceptions

-These are dates when the mobile library is not running for the particular stop.
-This will likely include public holidays where the mobile library would otherwise have visited the stop.
+These will be dates when the mobile library is not running for the particular stop.
+This will include public holidays where the mobile library would otherwise have visited the stop.
 It may also include maintenance days such as servicing and MOT.
 It could also be used to cancel stops at short notice when the mobile van is taken off the road.
 The format for this field is a comma separated list of dates.
-For example, **2019-12-26,2020-01-01** would exclude Christmas Day and New Years Day.
-A likely situation for a weekly mobile stop.
+For example, **2019-12-26,2020-01-01** would exclude Christmas Day and New Years Day (a likely situation for a weekly mobile library).

 #### Timetable